 Copyright © Nucleus Medical Media, Inc.

-- Bacterial or viral infection—Because of Hirschsprung disease, bacteria may grow more quickly in the intestines.
+- Bacterial or viral infection—bacteria may grow more quickly in the intestines of babies with HD

-- Other changes in the intestines caused by Hirschsprung disease.
+- Other changes in the intestines caused by HD

-- Undiagnosed Hirschsprung disease—Usually diagnosed in infancy, but may not be diagnosed until your child is older.
+- Undiagnosed HD—HD is usually diagnosed in infants, but it may not be diagnosed until a child is older.

-- Pull-through surgery—A procedure to treat Hirschsprung disease.
-The unhealthy area of the colon is removed.
+- Pull-through surgery to treat HD—An unhealthy area of the colon is removed.
 The healthy colon is then joined to the rectum.

 - Severe diarrhea